K. Devan

-Devan a/l E. Kuppusamy, better known as K. Devan (born 12 April 1961) is a Malaysian football manager.
-He is the Head Coach of Malaysia Super League club Negeri Sembilan.
+Devan a/l E. Kuppusamy (born 12 April 1961) simply known as K. Devan, is a Malaysian footballer and head coach.
+He is currently the head coach of Malaysia Super League club Melaka.
+K. Devan has spent his entire playing career in Negeri Sembilan.

-As a player
+Playing career

 K. Devan born in Bahau, Negeri Sembilan is a former centre-back player of Negeri Sembilan FA from 1980s.
 Before that, he also played with PB Negeri Sembilan Indians in Malaysia FAM Cup and reached the final in 1980.

-As a coach
+Managerial career

+Negeri Sembilan FA

 K. Devan officially started his coaching career in 2004 with his former team Negeri Sembilan FA.
 He won the 2005-06 Malaysia Super League championship with Negeri Sembilan, as well as guiding the team to the 2006 Malaysia Cup final and 2006 Malaysia FA Cup semi-final.